Engee documentation

 engee.script.run("/user/start/examples/base_simulation/polar_plot_engee_logo/draw_polar_engee_logo.ngscript");

 After executing the example script, all the necessary variables should appear in the workspace.
-Let's draw the resulting logo by points.
+Let's plot the resulting logo based on the points.

 gr()